 Prerequisite: It is strongly recommended that students complete CGS 1100C or have equivalent skills.
 Note: Macs and Chromebooks are not compatible with the programs used in the course.

-ACR 0000C.
-FUNDAMENTALS OF REFRIGERATION: 225 Hours.
+ACR 0000.
+FUNDAMENTALS OF REFRIGERATION: 60 Hours.

 This course is an introduction to the fundamentals of refrigeration, refrigerants, and the component parts used in most common equipment.
-This is a lab and lecture-based course.